-Fifth, the "Mississippi Trial Lawyers' Association Contribution" or "MTLA Contribution" deducted from the Waggoners' gross settlement allocation was \$30,042.87.
-The Waggoners through Discovery found that, in his solicitation for the contribution, Williamson failed to disclose his close connection with the Mississippi Trial Lawyers' Association including the fact Williamson once served as the past president of the MTLA and continued his involvement with the MTLA's past presidents' committee.
-(Williamson Depo., E. vol. 2, p.
-126-127).
-A fact more disturbing than this conflict of interest in Williamson's solicitation of the MTLA contribution is that the total contribution of approximately \$300,000 deducted from the settlements of Mississippi clients actually went to a Mississippi Political Action Committee known as Lawyers Involved for Mississippi's Betterment ("L.I.M.B.") rather than to the MTLA.
-Furthermore, the contribution, although made with funds deducted from funds allocated to Mississippi clients, was made in Williamson's name personally rather than in the names of the individual clients who agreed to contributions.
-However, the most disturbing aspect of the contribution to L.I.M.B. is that the \$300,000 contribution was conveyed in under questionable circumstances and was never reported to the Mississippi Secretary of State as required by Mississippi's laws and rules for Political Action Committees.
-The disposition of this \$300,000 contributed through L.I.M.B. remains a mystery.
+The Waggoners through Discovery found that, in his solicitation for the contribution, Williamson failed to disclose his close connection with the Mississippi Trial Lawyers' Association including the fact he once served as the president of the MTLA and continued his involvement with the MTLA's past presidents' committee.70 A fact more disturbing than this conflict of interest in Williamson's solicitation of the MTLA contribution is that the total contribution of approximately \$300,000 deducted from the allocations to Mississippi clients-did-not-go-to-the-MTLA.71-The \$300,000 actually went to a Mississippi Political Action Committee known as Lawyers Involved for Mississippi's Betterment ("L.I.M.B.") rather than to the MTLA.
+Although deducted solely from the Mississippi clients and not Williamson, the L.I.M.B. contribution was made in Williamson's name personally rather than in the names of the individual clients.72 However, the most disturbing aspect of the contribution to L.I.M.B. is that the \$300,000 contribution was conveyed under questionable circumstances and was not reported to the Mississippi Secretary of State as required by Mississippi's laws and rules for Political Action Committees.73 The disposition of this \$300,000 contributed through L.I.M.B. remains a mystery.